mkuhnt/fdata/README.md

 # Functional approach to dimensional data

 ToDo
-- Generic typing of data
+- Ensure slicing works without order on dimensions
 - Dimensions with ranges
 - Dimensions with names
 - Stores with names